-Learn approaches and methods in producing a photo-story
+Learn approaches and methods in producing a photo-story, images sequencing versus single image.

-Knowing You is a photography project working with women of different faiths and backgrounds living in White City to inspire bonding and community cohesion.
+Knowing You is a Photography and Storytelling project working with women of different faiths and backgrounds living in White City to inspire self expression, bonding and community cohesion.

 Community Talks is an ambitious project which promotes independent journalism and expose issues and topics from communities and individuals around the world whose voice is often neglected, uncovered, unreported.
 Often, photo stories and news that reach mainstream media do not reflect a thorough research, many voices are left behind that would provide a better and fairer understanding of an issue.
 The Photojournalism Hub plan is to provide an outlet for those voices and to share news and in-depth photo and journalistic essay that will counteract mainstream media from local and global communities.